gavinband/gavinband.github.io/_posts/2019-05-12-Me_versus_the_European_Genome_Phenome_Archive_part_three.md

 2019-05-01-Me_versus_the_European_Genome_Phenome_Archive %}), and an XML file that [registers an analysis]({{ site.baseurl }}{% post_url
 2019-05-02-Me_versus_the_European_Genome_Phenome_Archive_part_two %}) (i.e. that lists all the
 actual data files).
-And you've uploaded all your files to your FTP inbox and you've run them through the test service, and it responded without any errors.
+And you've uploaded all your files to your FTP inbox, and you've run them through the test service, and it all responded without any errors.

 Right?